-So, let’s dive in and explore the differences between tankless and tank electric hot water heaters to help you make an informed decision for your home.
+So, let’s explore the differences between tankless and tank electric hot water heaters to help you make an informed decision about your home.

 What are Tankless Electric Hot Water Heaters?